JFFPtech/python_projects/python-web_scrapper/README.md

 ## Features

 - **Scheduling**: Automatically scrape data at specified intervals using the APScheduler library.
-- **Data Cleaning**: Implement data cleaning and transformation logic as needed within the `scrape_data()` function.
+- **Data Cleaning**: Implement data cleaning and transformation logic as needed within the `scrape_wikipedia_page()` function.
 - **Error Handling**: Handle errors gracefully using try-except blocks and logging to ensure robustness.
-- **Logging**: We've imported the logging module and configured basic logging settings using basicConfig().
+- **Logging**: Logs are written to a file named `scraping.log`, with logging levels INFO and ERROR.
+- **MySQL Integration**: Store scraped data in a MySQL database.
+- **Configuration Files**: Utilize JSON configuration files to manage parameters such as URL, output file name, and MySQL database credentials.

 ## Customization

-You can customize the scraping logic and data processing steps according to the structure and content of the website you are scraping.
+You can customize the scraping logic, error handling, and data processing steps according to the structure and content of the website you are scraping.

-## Running Updates

-- **Logging**:     We've imported the logging module and configured basic logging settings using basicConfig().
-Logs will be written to a file named scraping.log, with a logging level of INFO.
-    We've added logging statements to record important events such as successful data scraping and errors encountered during scraping or saving to CSV.
-    When an error occurs during scraping or saving, the error message is logged with the ERROR level.
-    Logging allows us to track the execution of the script and diagnose any issues that may arise.

 ## Acknowledgements

 - This project was inspired by the need to automate the process of scraping data from websites.
-- Special thanks to the developers of BeautifulSoup, Pandas, Requests, and APScheduler for providing the tools necessary for web scraping and scheduling in Python.
+- Special thanks to the developers of BeautifulSoup, Pandas, Requests, APScheduler, and MySQL Connector for providing the tools necessary for web scraping, scheduling, and database integration in Python.